MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-sql-database.md

 - [Install Azure Data Studio](./download-azure-data-studio.md?view=sql-server-ver15)

-If you don't have an Azure SQL server, complete one of the following Azure SQL Database quickstarts.
+If you don't have an Azure SQL Server, complete one of the following Azure SQL Database quickstarts.
 Remember the fully qualified server name and sign in credentials for later steps:

 - [Create DB - Portal](/azure/sql-database/sql-database-get-started-portal)
 - [Create DB - CLI](/azure/sql-database/sql-database-get-started-cli)